 Pfizer – Heart inflammation

-These conditions typically occur within 10 days of vaccination, but more so after the second dose, but It is more common in younger men.
+These conditions typically occur within 3 days of vaccination, but more so after the second dose.
+It is more common in younger men or teenaged boys.

 While some patients have required hospital treatments, but there have been no reported deaths due to heart inflammation following Pfizer administration.